-Any personal data you provide will be held for as long as is necessary having regard to the purpose for which it was collected and in accordance with all applicable UK laws.
+Any personal data you provide will be held for as long as is necessary in accordance with all applicable UK GDPR laws.

 All information you provide to us is stored securely.
 Any payment transactions will be processed securely by third party payment processors.

 The transmission of information via the internet cannot be guaranteed as completely secure.
 However, we ensure that any information transferred to our websites is via an encrypted connection.
 Once we have received your information, we will use strict procedures and security features for prevention of unauthorised access.

 At your request, we may occasionally transfer personal information to you via email, or you may choose to transfer information to us via email.
 Email is not a secure method of information transmission; if you choose to send or receive such information via email, you do so at your own risk.